ucsd-cse110-sp23/cse-110-project-team-4/README.md

 ---

 # How to use the "SayItAssistant" app
-Generating an AI generated response to a recorded command (question/statement).
+Generating an AI generated response to a recorded command (prompt/statement).

-The purpose of the **SayItAssistant** application is to let the user speak out loud their question or statement.
-Within seconds, a response should be displayed on the screen according to their question or statement.
+The purpose of the **SayItAssistant** application is to let the user speak out loud their prompt or statement.
+Within seconds, a response should be displayed on the screen according to their prompt or statement.

 On our application, there are several buttons the user should know about:
 1. "New Question"
    * the button initiates a recording for the user
-   * The user should start speaking their question or statement
+   * The user should start speaking their prompt or statement
    * Once the user is finished with their command, click "End Recording"
 2. "Delete Question"
-   * The user should click on the question they wish to delete
+   * The user should click on the prompt they wish to delete
-   * Once the user has selected their question, click on the "Delete Question" button
+   * Once the user has selected their prompt, click on the "Delete Question" button
 3. "Clear All"
-   * Clears all questions from the question list and no questions should be displayed
+   * Clears all prompts from the prompt list and no prompts should be displayed

 ---